American Institute of Certified Public Accountants (AICPA)

 Columbia Student Investment Management Association (CSIMA) Scholarship

 The Columbia Student Investment Management Association (CSIMA) is awarding its inaugural scholarship to an incoming student who exhibits an outstanding aptitude and commitment to investment management.
-All incoming MBA students in the Class of 2015 are eligible to apply.
-The scholarship award will be $10,000 and the recipient will have the opportunity to reapply for the second year.
-The application deadline is March 1, 2013.
+All incoming MBA students in the Class of 2016 are eligible to apply.
+The scholarship award will be a $10,000 tuition award for the first year.
+The application deadline is March 8, 2014.

 CREW Network Foundation Scholarship Program

-The CREW Network Foundation Scholarship Endowment program is designed to encourage women to pursue an education which will lead to careers in the commercial real estate industry.
+The CREW Network Foundation Scholarship Endowment program is designed to encourage women to pursue an education which will lead to a career in the commercial real estate industry.
 Awards of no less than $5,000 are available to female students enrolled in full-time graduate programs and will be awarded on the basis of academic excellence.
-Applications must be completed online and are due by 5:00PM CT on April 26, 2013.
+Applications must be completed online and are due by 5:00PM CT on April 25, 2014.

 Don Kuhn Memorial Fund